DPHonys/Learnin_Ruby/README.md

 ### DISCLAIMER:
 I haven't taken the subject at school hence the projects didn't go through any review.
-There is no guarantee that the solutions a correct.
+There is no guarantee that the solutions are correct.
 I only did them to try the Ruby language.

 ## List of Projects
 1. FizzBuzz